DefinetlyNotAI/Logicytics/README.md

 integrity manifest and checks source organization without running collectors.
 Manifest changes are opt-in: use `dev --write-manifest --next-version 4.1.0`, or `dev --interactive` to review status markers and confirm the write.
+For a checkout still using the historical INI fallback, that same confirmed dev action atomically updates only `[System Settings]` `version` and `files` in `CODE/config.ini`, preserving comments and unrelated sections.
+Modern checkouts continue to write the hashed JSON integrity manifest.
 On Windows, an update workflow can explicitly open a fresh visible console for one allowlisted maintenance action with `update --launch-action preflight --new-window`.
 Both options are required together; ordinary update checks never